reallyasi9/TruncatedStreams.jl/README.md

 2. The file either starts with a header that tells you how many bytes long the file is or ends with a sentinel so you know when to stop reading.
 3. You do not want to (or cannot) read the entire file into memory before parsing.

 Enter `TruncatedStreams`.
 This package exports types that inherit from `Base.IO` and wrap other `Base.IO` objects with one purpose in mind: to lie about EOF.
 This means you can wrap your IO object and blindly read from it until it signals EOF, just like you would any other IO object.
-And, if the wrapped IO object supports it, you can write to the stream, seek to a position, skip bytes, mark and reset positions, or do whatever basic IO operation you can think of and not have to worry about whether you remembered to add or subtract the right number of bytes from your running tally, or whether your buffered read accidentally captured half of the sentinel at the end.
+And, if the wrapped IO object supports it, you can seek to a position, skip bytes, mark and reset positions, or do whatever basic IO read operation you can think of and not have to worry about whether you remembered to add or subtract the right number of bytes from your running tally, or whether your buffered read accidentally captured half of the sentinel at the end.

 Abstraction is ignorance, and ignorance is bliss.